SAP-samples/cloud-cap-samples-java/README.md

 	Afterwards, click **Run**.
 This step starts the applications `main` method located in `src/main/java/my/bookshop/Application.java`.

-4. Use the following links in the browser to check if everything works fine:

-    <http://localhost:8080/>: This should show the automatically generated index page of served paths.
-    <http://localhost:8080/fiori.html>: This is the actual bookshop application UI.
-    <http://localhost:8080/swagger/index.html>: This is providing a Swagger UI for the CatalogService API.

-    You'll start with a predefined stock of books as this procedure starts the bookshop application with a CSV-initialized in-memory H2 database.

-    Two mock users are defined for local development:
-    - User: `user`, password: `user` to browse books
-    - User: `admin`, password: `admin` to manage books and orders

 ## Using IntelliJ Idea (Community and Ultimate)

 IntelliJ can handle the project more or less out-of-the-box.
 Since some of the event handlers in the project rely on